elimelt/notes/operating-systems/lecture-notes/paging.md

     - OS keeps track of pages that come and go together
     - bring in all pages in the cluster when one is referenced
     - interface may allow programmer or compiler to specify clusters

+### Page Replacement

+- When you read in a page, you either use an existing free frame, or you evict a page.

+#### Page Replacement Algorithms

+- pick one that won't be used for a while
+- pick one that hasn't been modified (so we don't have to write it to disk)
+- OS typically keeps a pool of free pages so that allocations don't need to evict.
+- OS also tries to keep clean pages around so that they can be evicted without writing to disk.

+##### Belady's Optimal Algorithm

+- Replace the page that will not be used for the longest time in the future
+- Impossible to implement in practice, but useful for comparing other algorithms

+##### FIFO

+- Replace the page that has been in memory the longest
+- Simple to implement, but not always the best
+- Can cause **Belady's Anomaly**: increasing the number of frames can increase the number of page faults

+##### LRU

+- Replace the page that has not been used for the longest time
+- Requires keeping track of the time of the last reference for each page

+##### Approximate LRU

+- Keep counter for each page
+- At some regular interval, for each page:
+    - if ref bit == 1, increment counter
+    - if ref bit == 0, zero counter
+    - zero ref bit
+- counter contains the number of intervals since the last reference to the page. page with the largest counter is least recently used

+##### LRU Clock

+- Keep a circular list of pages
+- Each page has a reference bit
+- When a page is referenced, set the reference bit to 1
+- When a page is evicted, if the reference bit is 1, set it to 0 and move to the next page.
+If the reference bit is 0, evict the page
+- Essentially a clock hand that moves around the list, and evicts the page that the hand is pointing to
+- Low overhead if plenty of memory
+- As memory increases, accuracy decreases.
+Can use multiple hands to increase accuracy.

+### How do you load a program?

+- Create descriptor/process control block (PCB)
+- Create page table
+- Put address space image on disk in page-sized blocks
+- Build page table
+    - All PTE valid bits set to 0
+    - Some data structure stores disk location of each page
+    - When process starts executing, the OS sets the PTBR to point to the page table

+### Locality

+- **Temporal locality**: if a memory location is accessed, it is likely to be accessed again soon
+- **Spatial locality**: if a memory location is accessed, it is likely that nearby memory locations will be accessed soon

+Locality means paging can be infrequent, and the OS can bring in multiple pages at once.
+This assumes that:

+- Once you bring in a page, you will use it many times
+- On average, you will use the pages you bring in

+### Local vs Global Page Replacement

+Local page replacement means that each process has its own set of pages that it is replacing.
+Global page replacement means that the OS can choose any page to replace, regardless of which process it belongs to.
+Linux uses global page replacement.

+This is typically implemented by keeping a pool of free pages, and when a page is needed, the OS can choose any page to evict.
+This is useful because it allows the OS to make better decisions about which pages to evict, and can reduce the number of page faults.

+#### Working Set Model

+- $t$: time
+- $w$: working set window (measured in page refs)
+- a page is in the working set (WS) only if it was referenced in the last w references

+$$
+WS(t,w) = \{\text{pages P such that P was referenced in the time interval } (t, t-w)\}
+$$

+$|WT(t, w)|$ is the number of pages in the working set at time $t$, and varies with time.
+During a time interval with particularly bad locality, the working set can be very large.

+- The working set of a process is the set of pages that the process is currently using
+- The working set window is the number of page references that are considered to be in the working set.
+- Typically, the working set is the set of pages that have been referenced in the last $n$ references, where $n$ is the working set window.

+The goal is to reduce page faults by keeping the working set in memory. **Thrashing** is when a process is spending more time paging than executing, and keeping the working set in memory can help prevent thrashing.

+### Hard vs Soft Page Faults

+- **Hard page fault**: when a page is not in memory, and the OS must read it from disk/backend storage
+- **Soft page fault**: when a page is not in memory, but the OS can find it in the page file, and bring it into memory without reading from the backend storage